5 Awesome Things to do in Crystal River, Florida (Manatees and More!)

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission.
 Read the full disclosure policy here.

 I've got a thing about kitschy, Old Florida towns.
 I love the history and the quirky character of them.
-In the past, Apalachicola on the Gulf Coast used to be my favorite.
+The throwback-style attractions and the natural features that drew people to them in the first place.
+In the past, the town of Apalachicola on the Gulf Coast used to be my favorite.

 But I think I have a new favorite Old Florida town now after visiting the coastal town of Crystal River, Florida.